| | |

 Preheat the oven to 350 degrees.

-Place all the foil packets on a baking sheet and place them into the oven to bake for 15 minutes.
-Remove the ginger (it should be soft), increase the temperature to 375, and roast the shallots and garlic for another 30 minutes until golden brown and very fragrant.
+Remove the ginger (it should be softened), increase the oven temperature to 375 degrees.
+Continue roasting the shallots and garlic for 30 minutes, until golden brown and very fragrant.
 Open the packets and let them cool.

 Thai Yellow Curry Paste

-Make the curry paste by squeezing the garlic from their casings into the food processor.
-Add all of the other ingredients, using only two red chilies to start with.
+Make the curry paste by squeezing the garlic from its casings into the food processor.

 Thai Yellow Curry Paste

 Pulse or puree until the yellow curry paste reaches your desired consistency.
 Taste and add more Thai chilies if desired.
-I used about 1/3 cup in the yellow curry recipe I will post tomorrow.
-The paste keeps for about a week in the fridge and it freezes well.

 Thai Yellow Curry Paste